jzc-2007/tpu_manager/README.md

 tpu run v2-32-6 xibo config.training.learning_rate=0.01 # This is also supported
 ```
 #### kill windows/jobs
-We recommend to use our kill windows command to kill the windows.
-You can use this to kill the specific tmux window
+We recommend using our kill-windows command to kill the windows instead of killing by yourself.
+You can use this command to kill the specific tmux window:
 ```bash
 tpu -kw/kill-window window_number username
 ```

-Also, you can clear all the jobs that is finished/error by
+Also, you can clear all the jobs that are finished/error by
 ```bash
 tpu clear-finished username # clear all the finished jobs tpu clear-error username # clear all the error jobs